-a.
 Method of payments - MMIS (select one):

-$\sqrt{}$ Payments for all waiver services are made through an approved Medicaid Management Information System (MMIS).
+Payments for all waiver services are made through an approved Medicaid Management Information System (MMIS).
 0 Payments for some, but not all, waiver services are made through an approved MMIS.
-Specify: (a) the waiver services that are not paid through an approved MMIS; (b) the process for making such payments and the entity that processes payments; (c) how an audit trail is maintained for all state and federal funds expended outside the MMIS; and, (d) the basis for the draw of federal funds and claiming of these expenditures on the CMS-64. draw of federal funds and claiming of these expenditures on the exist on draw of federal funds and examining of diese expenditures on the CMB on 0 Payments for waiver services are not made through an approved MMIS.

-0 Payments for waiver services are made by a managed care entity or entities.
+Specify: (a) the waiver services that are not paid through an approved MMIS; (b) the process for making such payments and the entity that processes payments; (c) how an audit trail is maintained for all state and federal funds expended outside the MMIS; and, (d) the basis for the draw of federal funds and claiming of these expenditures on the CMS-64.
+0 Payments for waiver services are not made through an approved MMIS.
+Specify: (a) the process by which payments are made and the entity that processes payments; (b) how and through which system(s) the payments are processed; (c) how an audit trail is maintained for all state and federal funds expended outside the MMIS; and, (d) the basis for the draw of federal funds and claiming of these expenditures on the CMS-64: 0 Payments for waiver services are made by a managed care entity or entities.
 The managed care entity is paid a monthly capitated payment per eligible enrollee through an approved MMIS.
-Describe how payments are made to the managed care entity or entities:
+Describe how payments are made to the managed care entity or entities: Di irect payment .
+In addition to providing that the Medicaid agency makes payments directly to provider

-- b.
-Direct payment.
-In addition to providing that the Medicaid agency makes payments directly to providers of waiver services, payments for waiver services are made utilizing one or more of the following arrangements (select at least one): - The Medicaid agency makes payments directly and does not use a fiscal agent (comprehensive or limited) or a managed care entity or entities. - ☐ The Medicaid agency pays providers through the same fiscal agent used for the rest of the Medicaid program. - $\sqrt{}$ The Medicaid agency pays providers of some or all waiver services through the use of a limited fiscal agent.
+- b. of waiver services, payments for waiver services are made utilizing one or more of the following arrangements (select at least one): - The Medicaid agency makes payments directly and does not use a fiscal agent (comprehensive or limited) or a managed care entity or entities. - The Medicaid agency pays providers through the same fiscal agent used for the rest of the Medicaid program. - The Medicaid agency pays providers of some or all waiver services through the use of a limited fiscal agent.